This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 You may also want to get recommendations from people who have been in similar situations, parents who have disabled children, or advocacy groups for the disabled.

-As you raise your child with cerebral palsy, you will face many challenges.
+You will face many challenges as you raise your child with cerebral palsy.
 The legal problems can be much easier if you have the right lawyer as your advocate.

 Find the best Virginia cerebral palsy lawyer to help you file a lawsuit, draft legal documents, make financial decisions, and get the justice and compensation your child deserves.